UbeUyttendaele/cicd-sample-app/README.md

 # Lab Report: Continuous Integration/Delivery With Jenkins
-## Problems:
+## Problems encountered
 ### Installing vagrant
-With installing all the required software.
+With the installation of vagrant.
 I found out that the Fedora repositories don't include the latest version of vagrant.
 This was something I had to noticed since when I did vagrant up, I got an error that basically said that the vagrant file wasn't compatible with the older version of the software.
 I fixed this by adding the hashicorp repository to my repository list and installing it directly from the developers.
 ## 1.1 Set up the lab environment
 I did this by creating a new folder and copying the files found in the origininal repository.